The State Government has announced the Level 1 COVID-19 Business Assistance Package.

 Important information for culture and the arts grant applicants.

-Each grant program has a program guide, make sure you read through it, it has all the essential information you’ll need like eligibility, what we fund (and what we don’t), how much you can apply for and what support material you can and can’t include.
+Each grant program has program guidelines.
+Make sure you read through the guidelines carefully — it has all the essential information you will need, including eligibility, what we fund (and what we don’t), how much you can apply for and what support material you can and can’t include.

 Start as early as possible to give yourself enough time to create a compelling and detailed application.
 Having plenty of time will also help you avoid making mistakes.

-Make sure you and all key personnel have no outstanding acquittals.
+Make sure you and all key personnel have no outstanding grant report acquittals with DLGSC Culture and the Arts.

 Letters of support included with your application should be current and clearly show knowledge of your activity, not just that you can deliver it.
-Give yourself plenty of lead time to talk with peers so they will be able to get their letters to you before the deadline.
+Give yourself plenty of lead time to talk with peers or sector leaders so they will be able to get their letters to you before the deadline.
+Always try to obtain letters of support from people that are not involved in your activity or directly benefiting from it.

 This is important for demonstrating you have confirmation of your activity and the people participating in it.
 It can be letters, emails or quotes from communities, key personnel, events, venues, and suppliers.
 This is particularly important for community-based activities and those including Aboriginal communities.

-Each of the 4 components plays a significant and distinct role in creating a whole picture about your activity and together they provide evidence of the assessment criteria:
+Each of the 4 components play a significant and distinct role in creating a whole picture about your activity and together they provide evidence of the four assessment criteria that your application will be scored against:

-These are listed in your program guide with notes to help you.
+These are listed in your program guidelines with notes to help you.

-Make sure you read your program guide for more detailed information.
+Make sure you read your program guidelines for more detailed information.

-Make sure you read your program guide for detailed information regarding formats and limits.
+Make sure you read your program guidelines for detailed information regarding formats and limits.

 The Online Grants portal is optimised for use with recent versions of Google Chrome, Edge, or Safari in combination with Windows or Mac OSX.

-Throughout the online grant application form you will find help text to guide you through the questions and the process of applying online.
+Throughout Online Grants there are helpful hints and information to guide you through the application and the process of applying online.

-To make sure your work is being saved, please use the Save buttons instead of the browser forward and back buttons.
-Please note that the Online Grants portal times out after 20 minutes of inactivity, save your work regularly.
+To make sure your work is being saved, please use the save buttons regularly.
+Also use the save and next and save and previous buttons, instead of the browser forward and back buttons.
+Please note that the Online Grants portal will time out after 20 minutes of inactivity and unsaved work will be lost.

-You will find information about support material, formats and limits in your program guide.
+You will find information about support material, formats and limits in your program guidelines.
 You must submit your support materials by uploading them to your application.

-You can extract a copy of your draft application in Online Grants at any stage to share with others for their feedback.
+You can extract a copy of your draft application in Online Grants at any stage to share with others for their feedback through the actions column.

-Contact onlinegrantsupportca@dlgsc.wa.gov.au if you require assistance extracting a copy of your draft application in Online Grants.
+If you require assistance extracting a copy of your draft application in Online Grants please contact onlinegrantsupportca@dlgsc.wa.gov.au

 Show your application to a colleague or friend.
 If it doesn’t make sense to them, or they are not particularly excited about the project, then your application probably needs more work.